ruby/rbs/doc/sigs.md

 `RBS_TEST_LOGLEVEL` can be used to configure log level.
 Defaults to `info`.

+`RBS_TEST_RAISE` may help to debug the type signatures.
+If the environment variable is set, it raises an exception when a type error is detected.
+You can see the backtrace how the type error is caused and debug your program or signature.

 So, a typical command line to start the test would look like the following:

 ```